MiczFlor/RPi-Jukebox-RFID/README.md

 ## Important updates / news

 * **Discussions forums** we use Github's Discussions feature for a more forum style.
-Please ask questions there, bugs and enhancements should still be in issues; see here https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions
+Please ask general questions in [Discussions](https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions), bugs and enhancements should still be in [Issues](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues).

 * **Gitter Community** we got ourselves a gitter community; chat us up at https://gitter.im/phoniebox